Black Panther: Wakanda Forever: Filming

 Production started at Trilith Studios in Atlanta, Georgia, on June 29, 2021, under the working title Summer Break.
 Prior to Boseman's death, filming had been set to start in March 2021.
 At the start of filming, Feige announced that "everyone" from the first film was expected to return.
-Autumn Durald Arkapaw serves as the cinematographer, after doing so on Marvel Studios' Disney+ series Loki, replacing the first film's cinematographer Rachel Morrison.
-A long time collaborator of Coogler's, Morrison planned to return for Wakanda Forever but was unable to due to a scheduling conflict with her film Flint Strong caused by the COVID-19 pandemic.
+Autumn Durald Arkapaw serves as the cinematographer, after doing so on the Disney+ television series Loki (2021–2023), replacing the first film's cinematographer Rachel Morrison.
+A long time collaborator of Coogler's, Morrison planned to return for Wakanda Forever but was unable to due to a scheduling conflict with her film Flint Strong (2024) caused by the COVID-19 pandemic.
 Discussing the use of anamorphic lenses as opposed to spherical lenses, Coogler explained that anamorphic lenses "warp the image a little bit", which fit with the film having "the fog of loss over it"; a "profound loss... can warp how you look at the world".
-Wright, Gurira, Nyong'o, and Kasumba bonded together on set while dealing with their grief for Boseman's death, with Wright and Gurira particularly connecting through taking walks together.
-Gurira described feeling emotional while entering the throne set, as she remembered filming scenes with Boseman during the first film, and said that Coogler helped her process her grief.
+Arkapaw used Panavision T Series anamorphic lenses which were specifically modified by Panavision.
+Wright, Gurira, Nyong'o, and Florence Kasumba bonded together on set while dealing with their grief for Boseman's death, with Wright and Gurira particularly connecting through taking walks together.
+Gurira described feeling emotional while entering the throne set, as she remembered filming scenes with Boseman during the first film and said that Coogler helped her process her grief.

 Bassett said in July that the screenplay was still undergoing changes due to Boseman's death, and had gone through at least five incarnations.
 She also indicated that the first film's co-writer Joe Robert Cole was contributing to the sequel, which Feige soon confirmed.
 Michaela Coel joined the cast in an undisclosed role.
-In August, Isaach de Bankolé was set to reprise his role as the Wakandan River Tribe elder, and Dominique Thorne began filming scenes for Wakanda Forever as Riri Williams before starring as that character in the Disney+ series Ironheart.
+In August, Isaach de Bankolé was set to reprise his role as the Wakandan River Tribe elder, and Dominique Thorne began filming scenes for Wakanda Forever as Riri Williams before starring as that character in the Disney+ miniseries Ironheart (2025).
+Thorne previously auditioned for the role of Shuri in Black Panther.
 Filming that month was expected to take place at the Massachusetts Institute of Technology (MIT) and in Worcester, with the production preparing to film a car chase in Worcester by August 18.
 A chase scene was filmed in the Ernest A. Johnson Tunnel on August 23 and 24.
 On August 25, Wright was temporarily hospitalized with what were believed to be minor injuries sustained in an accident while filming a stunt in Boston.
 Wright went to her home in London for recovery in September while filming continued to shoot around her character.
 Dorothy Steel, who portrayed the Wakandan Merchant Tribe elder in the first film, died on October 15; she was in the middle of reprising her role for the sequel when she died.